New feedgrain policy may have ramifications | The Western Producer

 The country’s Ministry of Agriculture and Rural Affairs issued a statement on its website saying the guidelines are aimed at better using available raw materials.

-Brennan Turner, president of FarmLead, believes the guidelines will be a blessing for prairie farmers because it opens the door to more imports of feed ingredients like wheat, barley and peas.
+Brennan Turner, chief executive officer of Combyne, believes the guidelines will be a blessing for prairie farmers because it opens the door to more imports of feed ingredients like wheat, barley and peas.

 “The net benefits are pretty positive to the western Canadian wheat and barley producer,” he said.